Free Child Development Associate (CDA) Practice Test (2026)

 2. Encourage Emily’s parents and yourself to take a deep breath and wait for the behavior to change.
 Ignoring Emily’s disruptive behavior will provide her a cue that it is unwanted behavior that should not be carried out.

-3. Talking to Emily’s parents and collaborating on strategies to promote positive behavior both at home.
+3. Talking to Emily’s parents and collaborating on strategies to promote positive behavior at home.
 These behaviors are likely to influence her behavior at daycare.

 4. Partially restrict Emily from playing with other children.
 Emily would be allowed to observe other children playing and learn from their positive behavior.